 I know, it seems kind of weird that I’m posting this 5 Minute Nacho Cheese Sauce recipe the day after the super bowl.
 But, the reason I made this nacho cheese sauce has nothing to do with the super bowl and everything to do with the fact that I have just had a crappy week. :) After a series of unfortunate events and two recipe flops, I had an, “Ugh, I give up.
 Just give me some chips and nacho cheese.” moment.

 Don’t judge.
-Nacho cheese is powerful stuff.
+Nacho cheese sauce is powerful stuff.

 Rather than going totally off the deep end and buying a gelatinous block of Velveeta, I decided to try to make the nacho cheese sauce myself, with real, simple ingredients.
 To my surprise (and probably to my detriment), this stuff is extremely fast and easy to make.
-The recipe below is the very basic version, which you can customize or embellish many different ways.
+The recipe below is the very basic version of nacho cheese sauce, which you can customize or embellish many different ways.
 Try substituting half of the cheddar with pepper jack, or stirring in a 4oz. can of diced green chiles.
 Experiment with the seasonings by adding a pinch of garlic powder, cumin, or even cayenne pepper.
 Stir in a few sliced green onions, or a can of Rotel tomatoes (drained).
 You can really have fun with this one.

 - Make sure to cook the flour in the butter for one minute.
 This helps cook out the “floury” flavor.